Recoverable Damages Where Prop. 213 Applies

 Get Advice From Reputable Personal Injury Attorneys

 Because many types of compensation may be recoverable, do not give up even if the law might strip you of some of your remedies.
-Here at Napolin Law Firm, we often determine that some claims where 213 applies are worth pursuing despite the ban on pain and suffering.
+Here at Napolin Accident Injury Lawyer, we often determine that some claims where 213 applies are worth pursuing despite the ban on pain and suffering.
 In other circumstances, we determine that an exception plausibly exists that allows an increased settlement value.

 Whatever your situation, our firm is willing to listen to anyone who calls about an accident on the roads of Southern California.
 Hurt in an vehicle crash that was not your fault?
 Contact Mr. Napolin and his team at 909-325-6032 to discuss the specifics of your case with a respected trial attorney and learn more on What Prop 213 Means for Auto Accident Victims.
 The phone call is free and you could qualify for attorney services on a contingency fee, which means you pay nothing unless the case is won!